-On behalf of the Board of Directors of MEI Pharma, Inc., a Delaware corporation ("MEI Pharma"), MEI Pharma is pleased to deliver the accompanying proxy statement in connection with the annual meeting of stockholders of MEI Pharma which will be held on December 1, 2016 at 10:00 a.m., Pacific Time, at the offices of MEI Pharma, Inc., located at 11975 El Camino Real, Suite 101, San Diego, CA 92130, for the following purposes:
+On behalf of the Board of Directors of MEI Pharma, Inc., a Delaware corporation ("MEI Pharma"), MEI Pharma is pleased to deliver the accompanying proxy statement in connection with the annual meeting of stockholders of MEI Pharma which will be held on November 29, 2018 at 9:00 a.m., Pacific Time, at the offices of MEI Pharma, Inc., located at 3611 Valley Centre Drive, Suite 500, San Diego, CA 92130, for the following purposes:

-1. To elect three directors to our Board of Directors, to serve until the expiration of their terms in fiscal year 2020 and until their successors are elected and qualified;

-2. To approve the Amended and Restated MEI Pharma, Inc. 2008 Stock Omnibus Equity Compensation Plan (the "2008 Equity Plan") to increase the number of shares of common stock that may be subject awards and make certain other changes to the plan terms included in the plan document attached as Annex A;

-3. To ratify the appointment of BDO USA, LLP, an independent registered public accounting firm, as our independent auditors for the fiscal year ending June 30, 2017;
+- 1. To elect three directors to our Board of Directors, to serve until the expiration of their terms in fiscal year 2022 and until their successors are elected and qualified; - 2.
+To approve the Amended and Restated MEI Pharma, Inc. 2008 Omnibus Equity Compensation Plan (the "2008 Equity Plan") to increase the number of shares of common stock that may be subject to award and make certain other changes to the plan terms included in the plan document attached as Annex A; - 3.
+To approve an amendment and restatement of our certificate of incorporation to increase the total number of authorized shares of common stock from 113,000,000 shares to 226,000,000 shares and to remove certain provisions that are no longer applicable (the "Authorized Share Increase Proposal"): - 4.
+To approve, on an advisory basis, the compensation of the Company's named executive officers as disclosed in the accompanying proxy statement; - 5.
+To ratify the appointment of BDO USA, LLP, an independent registered public accounting firm, as our independent auditors for the fiscal year ending June 30, 2019; and - 6.
+To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.

-4. To approve, on an advisory basis, the compensation of the Company's named executive officers as disclosed in the accompanying proxy statement; and

-5. To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.